Gravitating vortices and the Einstein--Bogomol'nyi equations

 \section{The symplectic origin of the gravitating vortex equations}

 The gravitating vortex equations were first obtained~\cite{AGG2} by dimensional reduction of the K\"ahler--Yang--Mills equations~\cite{AGG,GF}, whereby the solutions acquired an interpretation as the zeros of a moment map in the general theory of symplectic quotients, for suitable infinite-dimensional manifolds.
-A direct approach to this moment-map interpretation, as described in this section, is however better suited to prove obstructions for the existence of gravitating vortices in the next sections (it will rely on previous calculations~\cite{D7,GFR}), and, furthermore to, construct the vortex Teichm\"uller space and vortex Riemann moduli space referred to in the Introduction (see Section~\ref{sub:moduli}).
+A direct approach to this moment-map interpretation, as described in this section, is however better suited to prove obstructions for the existence of gravitating vortices in the next sections (it will rely on previous calculations~\cite{D7,GFR}).